ADF Logo

 Dr. Purl owns and operates her own clinic, Dr. Purl’s Fast Care Walk In Clinic, in Dumas, Texas.
 She operates the clinic according to her ethical beliefs that elective abortion harms both the mother and the unborn child, and that life-altering gender-transition efforts for children are also harmful.

-Dr. Purl regularly encounters patients who have had or are considering having abortions or so-called “transition procedures.”
+Dr. Purl regularly encounters patients who have had or are considering having abortions.
 For some of Dr. Purl’s patients, their reproductive health information has suggested that they may have been victims of abuse.

-For example, the rule changes arguably would prevent Dr. Purl from reporting information about a patient being pressured to undergo an abortion, a patient who had received an abortion in another state, or a minor patient undergoing or being scheduled for experimental cross-sex hormones, prescriptions, or surgeries.
+For example, the rule changes arguably would have prevented Dr. Purl from reporting information about a patient being pressured to undergo an abortion, a patient who had received an abortion in another state, or a minor patient undergoing or being scheduled for experimental cross-sex hormones, prescriptions, or surgeries.

 Purl v.
 U.S. Department of Health and Human Services